Gas and Energy Supply and Prices Crisis

 - Report numbers to your supplier(s).
 There is likely to be an online facility to report customer readings.
 Take screenshots of online confirmations, and also of your account balances.

-- If you have a significant credit balance, call your supplier(s) and request a refund.
-This may or may not come through in time, but you can only try.
+- If you have a significant credit balance when Spring comes, call your supplier(s) and request a refund.
+This may or may not come through in time if your supplier is in trouble, but you can only try.

 It is important to keep an eye in this way on your electricity as well as your gas, whether or not you have a single dual fuel account with a single supplier.
 Sadly, electricity is affected as well as gas, because gas is used to generate most electricity.
 Also your supplier may be selling gas to others, even if not to you, and all are likely to be financially stretched in current circumstances.
 Even if you are purchasing renewable energy, the severe market distortions which are occurring may still be affecting your supplier.